skont/Carpets/CarpetsFRONT/README.md

 In config/index.js changed the address of the server from localhost to 192.168.33.14 (the box ip)

 In order to use ngrok:
-# Cahnge teh config/index.js back to localhost
+# Change teh config/index.js back to localhost
 I was getting an invalid headers error
 # Run the following: ngrok http 8080 --host-header="localhost:8080"